eccentricdevotion/TARDIS/interiors.md

 ## ELEVENTH

-‘Eleventh’ TARDIS - It’s smaller on the outside…
+‘Eleventh’ TARDIS - It’s smaller on the outside...

 A TARDIS inspired by 11th Doctor's TARDIS.